WatzTheEngineer/Python-XOR-Encryption/README.md

 - "ecr" : encrytpted files folder
 - "keys" : key files folder

-/!\ When an operation is selected, all files in the operation folder are affected /!\
+/!\ When an operation is selected, all files in the operation folder are affected /!\ \
+/!\ Do not attempt to decrypt a key that is not already encrypted /!\

 ## Dependencies